Housing Development Finance Corporation: Mutual funds

 HDFC provided mutual fund services through its subsidiary HDFC Asset Management accountingy Limited.
 The average assets under management (AUM) of HDFC Mutual Fund for the quarter Jul-13 to Sep-13 was INR 1.03 trillion.

 Operations

 HDFC's distribution network spanned 396 outlets (including 109 offices of HDFC's distribution company HDFC Sales Private Limited) which catered to approx. 2,400 towns and cities in India.
 To cater to Non-Resident Indians, HDFC had offices in London, Singapore and Dubai and service associates in Middle Eastern countries.

-The first overseas office was opened in Dubai in 1996 and in the 2000's was expanded to London and Singapore.
+The first international office was opened in Dubai in 1996 and in the 2000s expanded to London and Singapore.

 In addition, HDFC covered over 90 locations through its outreach programmes.
 HDFC's marketing efforts were concentrated on developing a stronger distribution network.
 Home loans are also sourced through HDFC Sales, HDFC Bank Limited and other third party Direct selling Agents (DSA).
 The corporation had 232 institutional owners and shareholders filing through 13D/G or 13F forms with the Securities Exchange Commission.
 The largest investor amongst them was Vanguard International Growth Fund.